Note: For your convenience this page has also been sent to you via email. If you do not receive it, please check your spam folder.

 Jamie Hayes, CEO dietflex

 PS If you're like me you might be thinking "We're smart.
 We know fitness.
 We should be able to create our own dietary weight loss program."
 I get that.
-But having spent over a decade developing and testing the dietflex system, which included making many expensive mistakes, I suggest that your time is too limited and too valuable.
+But having spent over a decade developing and testing the dietflex system, which including making many expensive mistakes, I suggest that your time is too limited and too valuable.
 Try dietflex for a year.
 Then decide.
-Of course you can promote it under your own brand as well.
+Of course you can promote it under your own banner as well.